j-siderius/TinySpark/docs/chapter3/training.md

 [^4]:<https://en.wikipedia.org/wiki/Learning_rate>

-Lastly, it can be beneficial to split input / expected output combinations in subsets, if there exists a lot of training data.
+Lastly, it can be beneficial to split input / expected output combinations in subsets, if there exist a lot of training data.
 This is called _mini-batching_[^5] and  is done to reduce the overall computation- and memory needs to train the network one itteration / epoch.
 Additionally, it can give the network a faster training cycle as well as quicker approach to the desired accuracy of the model.

 [^5]:<https://mzuer.github.io/machine_learning/mini_batch>